-Destruction of School Property: The intentional destruction or, and/or significant damage to School materials or other School or district property.
+Destruction of School Property: The intentional destruction or, and/or significant damage to school materials or other school property.

-Disruption of School Activities and Operations: Behaviors or scholar actions that result in a direct impact/disruption of the normal operations of the School, and/or activities in the classroom or on campus.
+Disruption of School Activities and Operations: Behaviors or scholar actions that result in a direct impact/disruption of the normal operations of the school, and/or activities in the classroom or on campus.

-Major Inappropriate Use of Technology/ Electronic Media: The use of an electronic device or other electronic media that creates or results in a significant and/or wide-spread distraction or disruption of the educational environment or School or district operations.
+Major Inappropriate Use of Technology/ Electronic Media: The use of an electronic device or other electronic media that creates or results in a significant and/or wide-spread distraction or disruption of the educational environment or school or Uplift Network operations.
 Refers to all forms, kinds and types of electronic devices, communication systems, networks, software, websites, and any other technology resources including, but not limited to, social media, text messaging, instant messaging, electronic mail (e-mail), Web logs (blogs), electronic forums (chat rooms), video-sharing or file sharing Web sites, cellular telephones, portable electronic devices, computers.